Quintec/LaserLang/README.md

 | `\` | up -> left, left -> up, down -> right, right -> down |
 | `/` | up -> right, left -> down, down -> left, right -> up |

+A good example of the use of mirrors can be found in the [Hello World program](helloworld.lsr).
+(As an exercise to get comfortable with the mirrors, try tracing the program!)

 ## Double-sided mirrors

 Laser also has unique **double-sided mirrors** - think of these as two mirrors in one character with a small gap separating them.
 Double-sided mirrors will force the instruction pointer into a row/column.